Steven Tyler

 Steven Victor Tallarico (born March 26, 1948), known professionally as Steven Tyler, is an American singer and songwriter.
-Tyler is best known as the lead singer of the Boston-based rock band Aerosmith, in which he also plays the keyboards, harmonica and percussion.
-He has been called the "Demon of Screamin due to his high screams and his wide vocal range.
+Tyler is best known as the lead singer of the Boston-based rock band Aerosmith, in which he also plays the keyboards, harmonica, and percussion.
+He has been called the "Demon of Screamin due to his powerful high screams and his wide vocal range.
 He is also known for his on-stage acrobatics.
 During live performances, Tyler is known for dressing in colorful, sometimes androgynous outfits and makeup with his trademark scarves hanging from his microphone stand.

 In the 1970s, Tyler rose to prominence as the lead singer of Aerosmith, which released such hard rock albums as Toys in the Attic and Rocks as well as a string of hit singles, including "Dream On", "Sweet Emotion" and "Walk This Way".
 By the late 1970s and early 1980s, Tyler had become addicted to drugs and alcohol, and the band's popularity waned.
 In 1986, Tyler completed drug rehabilitation and Aerosmith rose to prominence again when Tyler and Joe Perry joined Run-DMC for a re-make of "Walk This Way", which became a Top 5 hit.
 Aerosmith subsequently launched a comeback, and its multi-platinum albums Permanent Vacation, Pump, Get a Grip and Nine Lives produced a combined thirteen Top 40 singles and won the band numerous awards.
 In 2016, Tyler released his debut solo album, We're All Somebody from Somewhere, a country rock album that included the single "Love Is Your Name".

 Tyler is included in Rolling Stones list of the 100 greatest singers of all time.
 In 2001, he was inducted into the Rock and Roll Hall of Fame with Aerosmith, In 2013, Tyler and his songwriting partner Joe Perry received the ASCAP Founders Award and were inducted into the Songwriters Hall of Fame.